testing-library/dom-testing-library/README.md

 ## `queryAll` and `getAll` APIs

-Each of the `query` APIs have a corresponsing `queryAll` version that always returns an Array of matching nodes. `getAll` APIs are included for completeness; however, they are just aliases for the `queryAll` methods and do not throw errors like the `get` methods.
+Each of the `query` APIs have a corresponsing `queryAll` version that always returns an Array of matching nodes. `getAll` is the same but throws when the array has a length of 0.

 ```javascript
 const submitButtons = queryAllByText(container, 'submit')